 Google Meet Screen Limit for Participants

-Google only recently added support for more participants per screen on Meet.
-If you’re using Google Meet on PC, you can now view as much as 16 participants at once in both Auto and Tiled layouts.
+Google recently added support for more participants per screen on Meet.
+If you’re using Google Meet on the web, you can now view as much as 49 participants at once in both Auto and Tiled layouts.
 The feature is accessed for both paid and free users of Google Meet but these many participants can only be viewed on the same screen when using Meet on the web.

 Zoom also lets you view up to 49 attendees at a time during a meeting session.

 Google Meet Storage Limit

 Meeting organizers on Google Meet can record the meeting footage with audio and save them to Google Drive which also hosts the files that are shared by members of the organization.